mfsjr/manifold-dx/README.md

 3. Accessors can always be defined to return a real object, ie non-optionally, by throwing an exception if the object is undefined.
 So your app uses accessors to grab state objects which do the checking once.
 4. We provide helper intefaces that enforce parent child relationships.
-They're easy to code and TypeScript will use them to provide intellisense and flag mistakes.
+They're easy to code and TypeScript will use them to provide code completion and flag mistakes.

-**Serialization** application state can be de/serialized using JSOG, an npm that extends JSON to handle cyclic graphs.
+**Serialization** application state can be de/serialized using a library called JSOG, that extends JSON serialization to handle cyclic graphs.

-### Examples
 - How to define AppState
 ```typescript jsx
 export interface AppData {